APPLY NOW

 If your child is under 18 and holds an Indian, U.S., or any other foreign passport, you can apply for a PAN on their behalf.
 It is mandatory for the minor also to make investments in India, opening a bank account, handling inheritance matters, etc. Plus, it serves as an identity document to establish the minor's connection to their Indian roots

-Types of PAN Application Cases We Process
+Types of PAN Applications We Process

 We assist with different types of PAN applications, depending on your nationality, passport type, or entity status.
 Whether you need a new PAN, want to update incorrect details, or require a duplicate copy, we streamline the process for NRIs, foreign nationals, and U.S.-registered entities.
 Below are the application types we handle: